-It is true that the plaintiffs had the opportunity to register, which, for many (although not all) people is not difficult.
-It is also clear that people may not register by the deadline for reasons having nothing to do with neglect, such as the need to attend to other more pressing or immediate matters, the late-breaking awareness that the election does matter to them, or the like.
-The twenty-day deadline effectively prevents these people from voting.
+It is true that the plaintiffs had the opportunity to register well in advance of the election, which, for many (although not all) people is not difficult.
+It is also clear that people may not register by the deadline for reasons having nothing to do with neglect, such as the need to attend to other more pressing or immediate matters, their late-breaking awareness that the election does matter to them, or the like.
+In practice, the twenty-day deadline effectively prevents these people from voting.
 The plaintiffs appear to be among that group and have shown a sufficient infringement on their right to vote to support preliminary relief.
 In particular, their recent understanding of their interest in voting and the issues on which they wish to vote will not find expression in a vote unless the court grants relief.
 That is, they have shown a sufficient likelihood that they, in fact, are entitled to vote notwithstanding the twenty-day deadline.

-Perhaps even more significant is the fact that this right, if it exists, will be lost irreparably tomorrow, unless the Court grants some form of relief.
+Perhaps even more significant is the fact that this right, if it exists, will be lost irreparably in a matter of days, unless the Court grants some form of relief.

 The plaintiffs also point out that about 14 states have election-day registration.
 Even a case cited by the defendants involved upholding a seven day deadline in Connecticut against a federal equal protection challenge.
 ACORN v.
-Bysiewizc, 413 F. Supp.
+Bysiewize, 413 F. Supp.
 2d 119, 141-49 (D. Conn.
 2005).
 To be sure, other states have longer deadlines, some of which the federal courts have approved over the decades.
 The defendants have also pointed out the extensive voter registration information and opportunities made available to the public well before October 19.
 The Commonwealth's conscientious efforts to inform and register voters by the deadline may well have legal significance, if the twenty-day deadline need only pass a low level of scrutiny.
-However, those efforts do not respond to the realities presented by late-breaking (post-October 19) events or personal losses and needs or other individual impediments to focusing on the registration deadline and the citizen's desire to vote.
+However, those efforts do not respond to the realities presented by late-breaking (post-October

+19) events or personal losses and needs or other individual impediments to focusing on the registration deadline and the citizen's desire to vote.
 If those realities matter, then the Commonwealth has offered only a theoretical justification for some deadline -- but no actual evidence showing why a twenty-day deadline continues to be rational in the 2010s, let alone why there are no less restrictive alternatives.

-The most troubling aspect of their position is the much shorter time period that applies to registration before early voting.
-The abbreviated record on the Motion suggests that the technology and systems are in place to allow voting by persons who registered much closer to the election than 20 days.
+The most troubling aspect of the Commonwealth's position is implicit in the Legislature's approval a much shorter time period between registration and early voting.
+2 The abbreviated record on the Motion suggests that the technology and systems are in place to allow voting by persons who registered much closer to the election than 20 days - in particular, the technology to allow voting 5 days before casting a ballot appears to exist.
 The defendants present no evidence of difficulties arising from the short time between the 20-day deadline and the commencement of early voting.
-In short, the present state of the record shows no real reason, grounded in data, facts or other evidence, why the Commonwealth accomplishes anything by implementing a 20day deadline that deprives the individual plaintiffs of their right to vote.
+In short, the present state of the record shows no real reason, grounded in data, facts or other evidence, why the Commonwealth accomplishes anything by implementing a 20-day deadline that deprives the individual plaintiffs of their right to vote.